 About the QTM Undergraduate Fellowship Program

 - Students are enrolled in three academic credits per semester (

 QTM499: Directed Research)

 - Fellowships take place over one semester beginning in the Fall with the option to extend the following Spring semester.
 The research assistant position entails an average of 8-10 hours per week

 - QTM Fellows are highly self-motivated and can work independently.
 The program differs from taking a normal class: there is no lecture, no classmates, no TA, and no from A to Z guidance.
 Fellows have the ability to acquire new knowledge and skills through their own efforts without formal instruction.

-- Invaluable educational experiences that will give you an advantage in a variety of careers, including research, business, law, and public service
+- Fellows will gain invaluable educational experiences that will give them an advantage in a variety of careers, including research, business, law, and public service

 - Open to rising juniors and seniors only

 - An overall and major GPA of at least 3.5 is required

 - 8-10 hours of independent research per week